Accelerating universe at the end of time

-As scaling solutions can be characterized analytically, we can easily discuss swampland conjectures in theories of exponential-only scalar potentials.

-To start, we highlight the fact that one can always identify a single scalar field that serves as a measure of time.
-Indeed, each term in the scalar potential evolves over time as
+One can always identify a single scalar that serves as a measure of time.
+Each term in the potential evolves as

 This means that, whatever combination of scalar fields appears in each $V_i$-term, this is such as to provide a $\smash{-2 \, \mathrm{ln} \, (t/t_\infty)}$-behavior.
-In concrete terms, for an arbitrary term $\smash{V_{i_0}}$ in the scalar potential, we can define a canonically-normalized scalar field via the redefinition
+So, for an arbitrary term $\smash{V_{i_0}}$, we can define a canonically-normalized scalar field via the redefinition